 \subsection{Limitations and Future Work}

 There are other techniques to appeal to emotions, which are only partially mentioned in this paper, such as: visual imagery embellishments or art (e.g., \cite{bateman_useful_2010, lan_smile_2021}), narratives or stories (e.g., \cite{Kostelnick2016, packer_memorybook_2012, Hullman2011, lee_sketchstory_2013}), sensitive or sensory experiences (e.g., \cite{Elli}), immersive data visualizations (e.g., \cite{ivanov_walk_2019, romat_dear_2020, donalek_immersive_2014}) and animation (e.g., \cite{lan_kineticharts_2022}).
 Also, framing effects in narrative visualizations can potentially create more engaging visualizations~\cite{Hullman2011}.
-While it is possible to find connections to Campbell's seven circumstances in these areas, this was outside the scope of this work because it would have extended the scope beyond our intended limits, potentially undermining the clarity and depth of our main findings.
-Although extensive research has been conducted, relevant papers may have been missed due to varying keyword results across different scientific disciplines.
-To demonstrate that rhetorical devices are used in contemporary visual communication, even if they are not explicitly labeled as such, this paper presents techniques, theories, and studies to highlight the ubiquity of rhetoric and, by extension, emotion, and aesthetics in this field.
-However, of course, the visualizations mentioned as examples are only illustrative.
-Future research building on this paper could include: \begin{itemize} \item Investigating emotional appeals in data visualization to understand their influence on understanding the data, memorability, decision-making, and behavior change. \item Exploring the role of aesthetics in data visualizations and how it affects user engagement. \item Examining specific visual rhetoric strategies for promoting desired behaviors through data visualization. \item Conducting longitudinal studies to assess the sustained impact of data visualization with rhetorical elements on behavior change and memorability. \item Deepening the exploration of aesthetic concepts unique to data visualization, distinct from traditional concepts such as pathos. \end{itemize}
+While it is possible to find connections to Campbell's seven circumstances in these areas, this was outside the scope of this work because it would have extended our intended limits, potentially undermining the clarity and depth of our main findings.
+Although extensive research has been conducted, relevant papers may have been missed due to varying keywords across different scientific disciplines.
+To demonstrate that rhetorical strategies are used in past and contemporary visual communication, even if they are not explicitly labeled, this paper presents theories, studies, and examples to highlight the ubiquity of rhetoric and, by extension, emotion and aesthetics in this field.
+However, the visualizations mentioned as examples are only illustrative.
+Future research building on this paper could include: \begin{itemize} \item Investigating emotional appeals in data visualization to understand their influence on understanding the data, memorability, decision-making, and behavior change. \item Exploring the role of aesthetics in data visualizations and how it affects viewer engagement. \item Examining specific visual rhetoric strategies for promoting desired behaviors through data visualization. \item Conducting longitudinal studies to assess the sustained impact of data visualization with particular rhetorical elements on behavior change and memorability. \item Deepening the exploration of aesthetic concepts unique to data visualization, distinct from traditional concepts such as pathos. \end{itemize}